-My research on contemporary epistemic transformations operates a recursive gesture in a long standing interest over methodological changes on ethnographic practice.
-I have explored modes of experimental collaborations in ethnography and the remediation of fieldwork for the case of digital ethnography.
-As part of these preoccupations I have explored the ethical challenges of academic practices.
+My research on contemporary epistemic transformations operates a recursive gesture over my own practices.
+It means that I am interested in the methodological dimension of ethnographic practice.
+I have a long standing interest on digital ethnography and modes of experimental collaborations.
+Part of these preoccupations is my interest on the ethical challenges of academic practices.

 I am affiliated to the Department of Social Anthropology and Social Psychology at the Universidad Complutense de Madrid (Spain).
 I have worked for the Spanish National Research Council (CSIC, Consejo Superior de Investigaciones Científicas), the Centre for Research on Socio-Cultural Change (CRESC) at the University of Manchester and the Internet Interdisciplinary Institute (IN3) of the Universitat Oberta de Catalunya.